 8.2 Data Privacy.
-Each party agrees to comply with its obligations under all applicable laws relating to privacy and protection of the Customer’s Personal Data (as defined under this Section 8) obtained by or disclosed to it pursuant to this MSA.
+Each party agrees to comply with its obligations under all applicable laws relating to privacy and protection of the Customer’s Personal Data (as defined in Appendix B to this MSA) obtained by or disclosed to it pursuant to this MSA.

 8.3 The Customer warrants to SecureWorks that it has complied with, and will continue to comply with, all applicable laws in its processing of the Customer Personal Data including its collection, use, disclosure, storage and handling of such Customer Personal Data that is disclosed to SecureWorks pursuant to this MSA.